kleopatra999/Sta.sh-for-Mac/README.md

 ## How To Get Started

 * Run pod install to initialize the requried dependencies for the project to run.
 * Download the app and insert your credentials where needed.
+If you wish, remove HockeyApp and Sparkle to make this process easier.
 * Questions?
 Post an issue!

 ## Issues and Pull Requests